Willie169/format-converter/README.md

 ## Specifications

-- The source and target languages are specified in the file names of each code file.
+- The purposes of the code are specified in the file names of each code file.
 - The commands to install the dependencies of a code file are placed in the comments at the beginning of it.

 ## Default I/O File Names